sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_01_examine_settings_interface.md

     - Inline Chat generates a suggestion by updating the code directly.
     - You can select **Accept** to implement the suggested update, select **Close** to reject the selected update, or select **Rerun** to generate a new suggestion.
-    - There is also a **More Action** menu that provides additional options for managing the Inline Chat session, and you can rate the suggestion as "helpful" or "unhelpful".
+    - There is also a **More Actions** menu that provides additional options for managing the Inline Chat session, and you can rate the suggestion as "helpful" or "unhelpful".

 1. To accept the suggested code update, select **Accept**.